JohnSnowLabs/johnsnowlabs/docs/en/chatbot/tools.md

 ## "Web Search” Tool: Answering Short or Generic Questions

-Designed for users needing quick answers to short or generic questions, the Search Web AI tool is an enhancement of the existing Wikipedia search function.
-While the Wikipedia search tool offers reliable information from a vast database of general topics, the Search Web AI tool expands these capabilities by tapping into the entire web.
+Designed for users needing quick answers to short or generic questions, the Search Web tool is an enhancement of the existing Wikipedia search function.
+While the Wikipedia search tool offers reliable information from a vast database of general topics, the Search Web tool expands these capabilities by tapping into the entire web.
 This ensures you access the most comprehensive and relevant information available, making it your go-to solution for swift, accurate insights.

+<iframe width="800" height="450" src="https://www.youtube.com/embed/X6s33xuxJAw?si=2dwXuyOQIWNP7OBO&hd=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Key Features
 1. **Expanded Search Capabilities:** Unlike the Wikipedia search tool, which was limited to Wikipedia's database, the Web Search tool queries the entire web.
 This ensures access to a broader range of information and resources.